jawczan/jawczan/README.md

 Security Analyst and Incident Responder with a passion for malware analysis and computer forensics.
 I'm still deeping that knowledge, because to progress, you need to learn every day.

 ### FUTURE (near) ###
 Master of static and dynamic malware analysis.
-Certified by multiple organisations in various areas of Cyber Security.
+Owner of multiple certificates in various areas of Cyber Security.
 Cyber security team lead and trainer of the teams inside the company that pays my bills...

 ### FUTURE (not so close) #